 Debunking some myths about a healthy diet

 In moderation, Dairy, including butter – and by dairy I mean proper, raw or whole milk dairy (more about this in the next blog post) is great for you.

-You need to eat animal flesh, including and especially red meat and brown bits of the chicken (not just the anaemic skinless muscle called chicken breast) with the fat on, as this fat is important for brain function and even iron absorption.
+In my experience as a practitioner, you do need to eat animal flesh for your health, including wild and red meat and brown bits of the chicken (not just the anaemic skinless muscle called chicken breast) with the fat on, as this fat is important for brain function and even iron absorption.

 3. Despite years of the media telling us the opposite, you can eat eggs every day without worrying about cholesterol